What is KVM

 The following New VM dialog will open:

 Please note that you may also get the following dialog displayed if you have not activated virtualization for your CPU.
-Please refer to Step 1 of the Installation Procedure to get rid of this problem.
+If that’s the case, refer to Step 1 of the Installation Procedure to get rid of this problem.

 The following dialog will appear: